 This study highlighted the dominant influence of local and regional climate on water colour as a proxy for DOC levels.
-Weather related factors explained between 54 and 66 % circa 60% of the variability in all three sub-catchment datasets, and there was strong synchronicity in these climate signals across the Burrishoole catchment.
-It also showed, however, that despite this synchronicity, colour concentrations in one sub-catchment with greater relative areas of peat soil and forestry (the Srahrevagh) were significantly higher than the other two monitoring sites, a difference that was consistent over seasons and the six years of the study.
-Colour, and therefore DOC, in these headwater rivers probably originates almost exclusively from the surrounding catchment soils and the quantity of DOC exported consistent difference in colour concentrations between each sub-catchment during the study was most likely a function of individual sub-catchment properties such as the extent of peat within catchments (Hope et al., 1997a), land use (Findlay et al, 2001), local runoff (Dillon and Molot., 2005) vegetation type (Sobek et al., 2007) and the unique morphology and geology of the sub-catchment landscape (Moore, 1998).
-Forestry is also known to influence DOC release from soils and it has been observed that both afforestation and forest clear-felling result in increased DOC concentrations and that these increases may continue for several years after the initial event (Cummins and Farrell, 2003; Schelker et al. 2012) (DeFries & Eshleman., 2004).
-Spatial analysis, comparing The extent of peat soils in the study catchments, the length of streams intersecting the peat, slope analysis and CORINE land cover may explain the higher levels of colour found in the Srahrevagh.
+Weather related factors explained between 54 and 66 % of the variability in all three sub-catchment datasets, and there was strong synchronicity in these climate signals across the Burrishoole catchment.
+It also showed, however, that despite this synchronicity, colour concentrations in one sub-catchment (the Srahrevagh) were significantly higher than the other two monitoring sites, a difference that was consistent over seasons and the six years of the study.
+Colour, and therefore DOC, in these headwater rivers probably originates almost exclusively from the surrounding catchment soils and the consistent difference in colour concentrations between each sub-catchment during the study was most likely a function of individual sub-catchment properties such as the extent of peat within catchments (Hope et al., 1997a), land use (Findlay et al, 2001), local runoff (Dillon and Molot., 2005) vegetation type (Sobek et al., 2007) and the unique morphology and geology of the sub-catchment landscape (Moore, 1998).
+Forestry is also known to influence DOC release from soils and it has been observed that both afforestation and forest clear-felling result in increased DOC concentrations and that these increases may continue for several years after the initial event (Cummins and Farrell, 2003; Schelker et al. 2012) The extent of peat soils in the study catchments, the length of streams intersecting the peat, slope analysis and CORINE land cover may explain the higher levels of colour found in the Srahrevagh.
 However, an additional factor could be the distance between a given sampling point and the source of any coloured compounds.
 Dawson et al. (2002) previously observed decreases in TOC (both DOC and POC) concentrations in the Upper Hafren (a headwater stream in mid-Wales) downstream from the source that were stated to be related to a decrease in peat depth with altitude, combined with in-stream processing of DOC.
-A similar process may contribute to the difference in concentration between the upstream Srahrevagh and downstream Black sampling points, although there are other studies that reported no clear decrease in DOC concentration as water travelled downstream (Temnerud & Bishop, 2005; Creed et al., 2015, Winterdahl et al., 2016).
+A similar process may contribute to the difference in concentration between the upstream Srahrevagh and downstream Black sampling points, although there are other studies that reported no clear decrease in DOC concentration as water travelled downstream (Winterdahl et al., 2016; Creed et al., 2015; Temnerud & Bishop, 2005).

 4.1 Local climate effects